-For a book with two authors, follow the same format, but add the second author's name.
+When a book has two authors, follow the same format but add the second author's name.

-Footnote format: 2.
 Bruce C. Birch and Larry L. Rasmussen, Bible and Ethics in the Christian Life etc.

-Bibliography format: Birch, Bruce C. and Larry L. Rasmussen.
+Birch, Bruce C. and Larry L. Rasmussen.
 Bible and Ethics in the Christian Life.
 Etc.

-When a book has three authors, add the third author the same way you added the second, using the same format as above.
 When a book has four or more authors, shorten the footnote by listing the first author, then add "et al." List all authors in the bibliography entry the same as above.
-Examples, of both cases can be found online at the Turabian website by using this URL http://tinyurl.com/citeguide or on page 146-147 in the Turabian manual.

-Books with an editor, translator, or compiler
+Books with an Editor, Translator, or Compiler